michaelraba/youtubeVideoIdeas/README.md

 ## Writing a script: Essential Parts and Content

+## Approach: Letting go of perfection

+Just create.
+Good ideas are simple and self-propel.

 ## Software

-## Idea to build Hackintosh so mac software can be used &#x2014; or just use windows?
+### Idea to build Hackintosh so mac software can be used &#x2014; or just use windows?

-## find out of video card is compatable
+### find out of video card is compatable